Tell me a bit about yourselves and how you got involved in music?

 Chris – I got into music when I was a lighty, banging on pots and pans.
-Many a chop stick and wooden spoons were broken.
-I went traveling around the world on a musical journey.
+Many a chopstick and wooden spoons were broken.
+I went travelling around the world on a musical journey.

 So you played around the world…

 Chris – I started in Europe and did a bit of busking, a very difficult industry to get into… its underground, you have guys who have been there for years.
-I managed to hooked up with twins from Ukraine, they did hoops, bubbles and things like that.
-I jammed with them, they were traveling with a guitarists at the time.
+I managed to hook up with twins from Ukraine, they did hoops, bubbles and things like that.
+I jammed with them, they were travelling with a guitarist at the time.
 We took it through Europe.
 We then went to South East Asia and just drummed on beaches, cool stuff like that.
-What I find the most awesome thing about the drum and traveling with it, is that it is a key to other cultures.
+What I find the most awesome thing about the drum and travelling with it, is that it is a key to other cultures.
 There are no inhibitions, people are drawn to it.
 There are many opportunities that would have passed me by, if not for my drum.
 I am very grateful.

 Chris – Spiritual.

-Tefo – Spiritual spiritual .
-So I am in a few bands, I play drums in most of them.
+Tefo – Spiritual spiritual.
+So I am in a few bands, I play the drums in most of them.